-Generic competences:
+Basic and general competences:

-- CB7 Students should apply the knowledge they acquire and be able to solve problems in new or unfamiliar settings within a broader (or multidisciplinary) context related to their field of study. - CB9 Students should be able to communicate their conclusions and underlying knowledge and reasons clearly and unambiguously to specialised and non-specialised audiences. - CG3 Can integrate knowledge and handle the complexity of making judgments based on information that, while incomplete or limited, includes a series of reflections on the social and ethical responsibilities connected to applying knowledge and judgments.
+CB7: Students should apply the knowledge they acquire and be able to solve problems in new or unfamiliar settings within a broader (or multidisciplinary) context related to their field of study.

-Specific competences:
+- CB9 Students should be able to communicate their conclusions and underlying knowledge and reasons clearly and unambiguously to specialised and non-specialised audiences. - CG3 Can integrate knowledge and handle the complexity of making judgments based on information that, while incomplete or limited, includes a series of reflections on the social and ethical responsibilities connected to applying knowledge and judgments. - Transversal competences: - C1 Communicative competence in English.